raj-rishu-10/Shopping-Fever/README.md

 # Shopping-Fever

-build using HTML, CSS and JS.
+The Project is build using HTML, CSS and vanilla JS.
-It uses local storage to store local data i.e.cart details of an individual.
+Showcasing a dynamic frontend with an add to cart feature.